-- (2) AIAN, NHOPI are American Indian and Alaska Native, Native Hawaiian and Other Pacific Islander, respectively. - (3) Hispanics may be any race.
-For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section. - (4) The Total or White, Black, and Asian, AIAN, NHOPI parameters are to be used for both alone and in combination race group estimates. - (5) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
-If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero. - (6) For foreign-born and noncitizen characteristics for Total and White, the a and b parameters should be multiplied by 1.3.
-No adjustment is necessary for foreign-born and noncitizen characteristics for Black, Hispanic, and Asian, AIAN, NHOPI parameters. - (7) For the groups self-classified as having two or more races, use the Asian, AIAN, NHOPI parameters for all employment characteristics.
+- (2) The Total or White, Black, and Asian, AIAN, NHOPI parameters are to be used for both alone and in combination race group estimates. - (3) For nonmetropolitan characteristics, multiply the a and b parameters by 1.5.
+If the characteristic of interest is total state population, not subtotaled by race or ethnicity, the a and b parameters are zero. - (4) For foreign-born and noncitizen characteristics for Total and White, the a and b parameters should be multiplied by 1.3.
+No adjustment is necessary for foreign-born and noncitizen characteristics for Black, Hispanic, and Asian, AIAN, NHOPI parameters. - (5) For the groups self-classified as having two or more races, use the Asian, AIAN, NHOPI parameters for all employment characteristics.